arvganesh/Multi-Camera-Object-Tracking/README.md

 ![algorithm-flowchart](https://user-images.githubusercontent.com/21336191/63116742-faadc000-bf5f-11e9-8372-994f0d94395d.jpg)

 ## Output
 The algorithm outputs a video of the tracking subject travelling through the network with a bounding box around them.
-Below, are still images from the output video produced on our sample footage.
+Below, are still frames from the output video produced on our sample footage.

 ![cam2](https://user-images.githubusercontent.com/21336191/63117797-1dd96f00-bf62-11e9-8d67-54776a8296dc.jpg)